How To Play Handheld Pipe Chimes

 - The song begins by the first person, or first number in the song, hitting their chime with their striker once.
 A conductor, or someone not playing a chime, that can point to each number as you play the song can be helpful so you don’t loose your spot.
 Each person hits their chime once when it’s their turn or when their chime number appears next in the song.

-If you purchase our cradle holders, you can turn your handheld pipe chimes into a xylophone where one person can then play the song by themselves.
+If you purchase our xylophone holders, you can turn your handheld pipe chimes into a xylophone where one person can then play the song by themselves.

 - Select the song you would like to play and lay out all the chimes needed for that song on the cradle holders.
 This will simplify the song so only the notes/chimes needed will be in front of you.